 This is the battery I used for this project.
 It is from UPP and has Grade A cells.
 It’s also a 52V 20Ah like the stock Kepler battery.
 This is from the same company as the ones on Amazon, but has a faster charger included and is $40 cheaper.

-I work closely with Luna, who represents the company.
+I work closely with Bella, who represents the company.
 If you have any issues with your order, or need help with anything, she is great and will provide updates on your battery order.